 Outside of Counseling Center business hours during the main academic year, students can access the Counselor-on-Call for emergency phone consultations.

-Students living on-campus can acess the Counselor-on-Call through their Community Director or Public Safety.
+Students living on-campus can access the Counselor-on-Call through their Community Director or Public Safety.

 Students living off-campus can access the Counselor-on-Call through Public Safety.

 Students also have the option of contacting one of the hotlines listed below, calling 911, or proceeding to their local Emergency Room.